doncandela/mgah/mgah.md

 In other sections of this document it is shown how a local package like this can be [installed on an HPC cluster](#local-package-unity) like Unity (in user space), and how it can be [installed in an Apptainer container](#local-package-container) which can then be used on a PC or on an HPC cluster.
 As a starting point this section shows how a local package can be installed on a Linux PC , not using Apptainer.

-- The package used for these examples is **`dcfuncs`**, a small set of utility functions that can be downloaded from [GitHub - doncandela/dcfuncs](https://github.com/doncandela/dcfuncs) -- hit `Download Zip` under the `<> Code` tab (read the comments to find out what the functions do -- not relevant for present purposes).
+- The package used for these examples is **`dcfuncs`**, a small set of utility functions that can be downloaded from <https://github.com/doncandela/dcfuncs> -- hit `Download Zip` under the `<> Code` tab (read the comments to find out what the functions do -- not relevant for present purposes).
 This repository has the following structure:

   ```
   dcfuncs/